“Intellectual curiosity and outstanding results sparked by an exceptional learning environment.”

 Introducing ‘Disruptive Technologies’

-In response to the opportunities presented by emerging technologies, we are excited to announce that from September 2018, we will offer Enterprise Technology as a new subject for Years 7-9.
+In response to the opportunities presented by emerging technologies, we are excited to announce that from September 2018, we have offered Enterprise Technology as a new subject for Years 7-9.

 This honours our commitment to ensuring that girls are real-world ready and prepared for the future.